finn-no/cdn-uploader/README.md

 ## Cache time?
-All files uploaded to CDN is configured with `Cache-Control: public, max-age=2592000`, meaning all your assets will be cached in 30 days.
+All files uploaded to CDN is configured with `Cache-Control: public, max-age=2592000`, meaning that clients may cache the assets for up to 30 days.